7094

 Common Types of PDU

-Switched PDUs and metered PDU unis are two of the most common types of power distribution units.
+Switched PDUs and metered PDU unyis are two of the most common types of power distribution units.
+Both types are often available in power distribution unit rack mount configurations, which make them suitable for scalable setups.

 Switched PDUs make it possible for you to remotely monitor and manage your outlets and other devices.